kadena-io/pact/docs/pact-properties.rst

-Compared with conventional unit testing, wherein the behavior of a program is validated for a single combination of inputs and the author hopes this case generalizes to all inputs, the Pact property checking system *automatically* checks the code under test against all possible inputs, and therefore all possible execution paths.
+Compared with conventional unit testing, wherein the behavior of a program is validated for a single combination of inputs and the author hopes this case generalizes to all inputs, the Pact property checking system *automatically* checks the code against all possible inputs, and therefore all possible execution paths.

 Pact does this by allowing authors to specify *schema invariants* about columns in database tables, and to state and prove *properties* about